NeuralNoble/NeuralNoble.github.io/docs/about/index.md

 <p style="text-align: justify;" markdown>

-I’m a second -year Computer Science undergraduate ,based in Bangalore, with a deep passion for understanding how the universe around us works.
+I’m a  Computer Science Student ,based in Bangalore, with a deep passion for understanding how the universe around us works.
 Currently, I’m teaching myself machine learning and deep learning, driven by curiosity and a desire to build and improve technologies.
 I thrive on pushing the boundaries of what’s possible and exploring new frontiers in tech.

 </p>